lordoffox/adata/README.md

 ---------------

 * Lightweight, fast and efficient serialization implementations, specifically for game development and other performance-critical applications
-* Flexible, using keyword "delete" to mark discarded fields, that means forwards compatibility
+* Flexible, using keyword "delete" to mark discarded fields and a tag to record data length, that means forwards and backwards compatibility
 * Header only, no need to build library, just a fews hpp files
 * Strongly typed, errors happen at compile time
 * Cross platform C/C++(03,11)/C#/Lua/Java/JavaScript code with no dependencies